CaravanStudios/open-product-recovery/standards/transfer_api.md

 #### 6.3.2.2. `DIFF` Format

+In `DIFF` format, the server returns a list of OfferPatch objects.
+An OfferPatch is either the string [`clear`](#the-clear-patch) or a JSON object containing two parameters:
+* `target` (`StructuredOfferId`) : A [StructuredOfferId](#targeting-offers-with-structuredofferid) that specifies an offer (or a particular version of an offer).
-In `DIFF` format, the server returns a [JSON Patch array](https://jsonpatch.com/) that, when applied, updates a collection of offers from some earlier time to match the collection of offers on the server at the current moment.
+* `patch` (`JSONPatch`) : A [JSON Patch array](https://jsonpatch.com/) that, when applied to the targeted offer, updates the offer from some earlier time to the current state.

 If `DIFF` format is requested, the server may respond with `DIFF` format.
 However, a server may be unable to respond to some `DIFF` format requests (particularly ones where the requested `diffStartTimestampUTC` parameter specifies a time in the distant past).
 In those cases, the server may respond in `SNAPSHOT` format.

 `DIFF` format requests require the `diffStartTimestampUTC` property to be specified in the request.

 ##### 6.3.2.2.1.
+The `clear` Patch

+The first item in an `OfferPatch` list may be the string `clear`.
+This string indicates that the following `OfferPatch`es completely describe the entire offer collection.
+The `clear` patch means "delete all offers not explicitly created by the following patches".

+##### 6.3.2.2.2.
+Targeting Offers with `StructuredOfferId`

+A standard OfferPatch includes a `target` attribute that specifies which offer to modify.
+The `target` attribute contains a `StructuredOfferId` object, with the following fields:

+* `id` (string) : The offer id.
+* `postingOrgUrl` (string) : The organization url of the org that made the offer.
+This field matches the `offeredBy` field of the offer.
+* `lastUpdateTimeUTC` (number) : The last update time of the targeted offer.
+This property allows a structured offer id to be applied *only* to a particular version of an offer.

+If the `lastUpdateTimeUTC` field is specified, the `OfferPatch` will be applied *only* to an offer whose last update time (specified by the `offerUpdateUTC` field, or the `offerCreationUTC` field if the offer has never been updatde) matches the given timestamp.
+See [Using DIFF Format Responses](#63221-using-diff-format-responses) below for details on how to apply OfferPatches that are targed to a particular version of an offer.

+Implementations that create OfferPatches must decide whether to specify the `lastUpdateTimeUTC` field.
+In general, `lastUpdateTimeUTC` should only be specified when the OfferPatch *must* be applied to a particular version of an Offer to ensure that the Offer remains in a valid state.

+`lastUpdateTimeUTC` should *not* be specified when:

+* The patch updates the entire contents of the offer (i.e. the JSON Patch contains a single 'update' operation where the path is "").

+`lastUpdateTime` should *always* be specified when:

+* The patch includes `add` or `remove` operations on an array, because those operations may have highly unexpected results if applied to a different object than intended.
+* The offer may be modified multiple times, and those modifications may target different collections of fields.

+Implementations that generate patches must be very careful not to issue patches that could leave an Offer in a state that was never published by the original offering organization.

+##### 6.3.2.2.3.
 Using `DIFF` Format Responses

+To apply an `OfferPatch`:

+1) Check whether the `OfferPatch` is the value `clear`.
+If it is, delete the entire relevant collection of offers (for example, the cached list of offers from the OPR server that produced this patch)
+2) Look up the offer specified by the StructuredOfferId in the `target` field.
+If the offer cannot be found, the patch must be ignored.
+3) If the StructuredOfferId specifies the lastUpdateTimestampUTC field, ensure that the offer's last update timestamp (or creation timestamp, if the offer has never been updated) matches the lastUpdateTimestampUTC field.
+If it does not, the patch must be ignored.
+4) Apply the JSON Patch in the `patch` field to the Offer.

 A [JSON patch](https://jsonpatch.com/) ([RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/)) is an array of operation descriptions for modifying a JSON value.
-DIFF format is useful for organizations that store the offers read from another server, because DIFF format transfers the minimal information necessary to update a stored collection of offers to match the most recent state on a remote server.

-The JSON patches used in OPR apply to an entire collection of offers on a server, not individual offers.
-To apply JSON patch to an offer collection, first the collection must be transformed to a map of full offer ids to offers.
-To do this:

-1. Let offerMap = `{}` (an empty JSON object)
-2. For each offer on the server:
-   1. Generate a full offer id by concatenating the offer's `offeredBy` field, a '#' symbol, and the offer `id`
-   2. let `offerMap[fullOfferId] = offer`

-The JSON patch can then be applied to the resulting offer map using a [standard JSON patch library](https://jsonpatch.com/#libraries).
+A JSON patch can be applied to an offer using a [standard JSON patch library](https://jsonpatch.com/#libraries).

-A malformed or buggy JSON patch may leave one or more offers in an invalid and unusable state.
-Therefore, servers must check every offer in the offer map after applying a JSON patch.
-If an offer is invalid after the patch is applied, the server should handle the malformed offer as if it had been deleted by the patch.
+A malformed or buggy JSON patch may leave an offer in an invalid and unusable state.
+If an offer is invalid after a patch is applied, that patch should be ignored.
+Note that every valid update to an offer should advance that offer's `offerUpdateTimestampUTC`.
+If a patch is applied and the Offer's offerUpdateTimestampUTC field does not change, the patch should be considered invalid and ignored.

 #### 6.3.2.3.
 Reservation Considerations